openstack/ironic-specs/specs/kilo/new-ironic-state-machine.rst

 Nodes will not automatically transition from ENROLL to MANAGEABLE.
-Deployers must assign drivers and add credentials to the node and then call the validate API before Ironic can manage the node.
+Deployers must assign drivers and add credentials to the node and then call the manage API before Ironic can manage the node.

 Nodes will not automatically transition from MANAGEABLE to AVAILABLE, deployers will need to do that via the API before nodes can be scheduled.